 7. John 6:35 (ESV) Jesus said to them, “I am the bread of life; whoever comes to me shall not hunger, and whoever believes in me shall never thirst.”

 I find it humorous in the age of carbophobia that in this scripture about food, Jesus calls Himself the bread of life.
 Diets that ban bread cause us to long for it with even greater desire.
 But there is One who can satisfy us even more than a freshly baked loaf.

 The question is, will you let Him?
-Only by eating The Bread through spending time in His Word, communicating in prayers about food, and just hanging in your daily life, can you find that true satiety.
+Only by eating The Bread through spending time in His Word, communicating in prayers about food, and just hanging with Him in your daily life, can you find that true satiety.

 8. 1 Corinthians 8:8 (ESV) Food will not commend us to God.
 We are no worse off if we do not eat, and no better off if we do.